 (6) an arrest or search warrant;

-(7) a charging document and an affidavit filed in support of a charging document;
+(7) a charging document and a declaration filed in support of a charging document;

 (9) a defendant's date of birth in a court filing that is related to criminal matters, non-criminal motor vehicle and game and fish matters, and infractions.

 (d) Filings Made Under Seal.
 The court may order that a filing be made under seal without redaction.
 The court may later unseal the filing or order the person who made the filing to file a redacted version for the public record.